Roshinigompa/Roshinigompa/README.md

 - Volunteering with Retriever Essentials @ UMBC: Contributed to free farmers market initiative and volunteered for meal packing program.

 🔍 How to find me
-You can follow me on LinkedIn:[LinkedIn Profile](https://www.linkedin.com/in/gompa-hyma/)
+You can follow me on LinkedIn:[Hyma Roshini Gompa](https://www.linkedin.com/in/gompa-hyma/)